rkuma183/wilsonmar.github.io/_posts/2016-06-28-docker-setup.md

    docker
    </strong></tt>

-0. Ensure access to DockerHub by running a "hello world" app:
+0. Verify access to DockerHub by obtaining a "hello world" app from it:

    <tt><strong>
    docker run hello-world